Syaoran Li: Reception

 In regards to his role Clear Card, THEM Anime Reviews described him as "blunt but deep down very nice" and laments to how the series downplays the development of his relationship with Sakura despite both having become closer.
 The Fandom Post enjoyed how comical became relationship between the Syaoran and Sakura as, despite now being an official couple and going on dates, still get disapproval by Sakura's brother in the same mannerism as in the first series where Toya kept staring down at Syaoran.
 Anime News Network also commented on their date as it gives the two characters a sense of maturity despite Syaoran hiding information from his girlfriend, something that the series does not properly explore.
-A review for Anime UK News of Clear Card praised the depiction of Syaoran as being detached from Sakura's main group of friends, but criticized Jason Liebrecht's performance, saying Syaoran, "sounds like a right wimp and his tone of voice lacks the stoic confidence that his Japanese counterpart has."
-Motoko Kumai's performance as Syaoran attracted the audience due to how she fits her role regardless of how time passed between the two Cardcaptor Sakura series and how Syaoran developed.
+A review for Anime UK News of Clear Card praised the depiction of Syaoran as being detached from Sakura's main group of friends, but criticized Jason Liebrecht's performance in the English dub, saying that Syaoran "sounds like a right wimp and his tone of voice lacks the stoic confidence that his Japanese counterpart has."
+Motoko Kumai's performance as Syaoran in the Japanese version was praised due to how she fit the role, especially considering the length of time that passed between the two Cardcaptor Sakura series and how Syaoran had developed in the story.

 Editor Kiichiro Sugawara commented that when Tsubasa: Reservoir Chronicle started, most of his colleagues kept mentioning the series was interesting for having an alternate version of Sakura Kinomoto as he found that the original Syaoran was not popular within Cardcaptor Sakura.
 Because Syaoran Li was written as "charming" often seen in series aimed towards a female demography, shōjo manga, the older Syaoran from Tsubasa was changed to be been as a more heroic protagonist in order to appeal to the male demography, the ones who read shōnen manga instead.
 In a review of Tsubasa, another character bearing the same name and appearance as Syaoran appears wielding a jian identical to Syaoran.
 As a result, The Fandom Post found the character's fight scenes as a form of fanservice aimed towards fans of the first Syaoran.